 - Nut free: Skip the nuts and use melon seeds.

 - No added sugar/less sugar: Cook the milk with more chopped dates or raisins and skip the sugar or lower it.
 You could stir in puree of fruits such as mango, banana, sweet apples or peaches etc, at the end.

 - Healthier: Make it with soaked brown rice.
 But it will take much longer to cook and will be more chewy and nutty.
-Sweeten kheer as above.
+Sweeten the rice pudding as above.
 Maple syrup or honey may be used for refined sugar free versions.
 And try using cashew butter or nut paste instead of cream, as explained under "vegan/dairy free".